IN AN EMERGENCY, PLEASE CALL 000

 JOIN YOUR LOCAL BRIGADE

 Are you interested in volunteering your time by joining a brigade in the Shire of Kojonup?
-If so, please fill in the Membership Form and return to Rob Cowie, Administration/Regulatory Officer at the Shire of Kojonup by emailing firstname.lastname@example.org or fax 9831 1566.
+If so, please fill in the BFS Membership Application Form and return to Rob Cowie, Administration/Regulatory Officer at the Shire of Kojonup by emailing firstname.lastname@example.org or fax 9831 1566.

 SMS NOTIFICATION DURING BUSH FIRE SEASON